 In the autumn of 1896, Alice had a second, more serious riding accident with a painful recovery, worsened by repercussions from the typhoid fever, which plagued her with ill-health for the rest of her life.
 But Alice persevered.
 In 1897, Jule designed and built Cupid’s Park Theatre on the top floor of the Folly, and Alice moved rehearsals and performances upstairs.
-It’s been well over a century since, and Cupid’s Park is still known as “The First Private Little Theatre in America.”
+It’s known to be the “First Private Little Theatre in America.”

 Alice was a very active hostess and pillar of community involvement as the founder of the Women’s Club of Kernersville, the Kernersville Embroidery Club, and co-founder of the Kernersville Moravian Church What-So-Ever Circle.
 She enjoyed meeting with fellow members of the Joseph Winston Chapter of the D.A.R. and the Needlework Guild of America.
-Alice was the glue that held the Körner family together, especially when Jule was away from home (which was often).
+Alice was the glue that held the Körner family together, especially when Jule was away from home, which was often.
 Alice was dearly loved by Jule, her two children, and the people of Kernersville.
 The town lost a leading light and cultural mentor upon Polly Alice’s death in 1934, almost ten years to the day after her beloved husband Jule passed away.

-Jule Gilmer Körner, Jr. “Gilmer” (1887 – 1967)
+Jule Gilmer Körner, Jr. — “Gilmer” (1887 – 1967)

 Gilmer was an avid writer, keeping diaries throughout his life.
-He also collected artwork, and was particularly fond of German and Dutch masters.
+He also collected artwork and was particularly fond of German and Dutch masters.
 The 14 paintings displayed at Körner’s Folly today were collected by Gilmer throughout his life.
 Genealogy was another fascination of Gilmer’s.
 He meticulously researched and wrote the complete Kerner family story in his book titled, Joseph of Kernersville, in 1958.

 Allie Doré Körner – “Doré” (1889 – 1980)

 Allie Doré Körner was born in 1889, and like her brother Gilmer she was privately schooled at Körner’s Folly.
 Also like her brother, she went by her middle name, Doré.
 She was artistic, with a sweet disposition, and was described as an obedient daughter and loving sister.
 Unlike Gilmer, she was very theatrical, vivacious, confident, poised, and outgoing.
 Most of her time was spent on school lessons, sketching, painting, piano and cello lessons and practice, the Juvenile Lyceum, and the Kernersville Moravian Church.
-Doré also found time for her love of animals – especially cats – and at one time had more than thirteen living in the Folly, who would run around with Bob the raccoon.
+Doré also found time for her love of animals – especially cats – and at one time had more than thirteen living in Körner’s Folly, who would run around with Bob the raccoon.

 Doré was a member of the Historical Book Club of NC, the NC Society for the Preservation of Antiquities, and the NC Literary and Historical Association.
-She taught adult Sunday school classes at the Oak Ridge Methodist Church, and was a member of the Guilford County Welfare Board.
+She taught adult Sunday school classes at the Oak Ridge United Methodist Church, and was a member of the Guilford County Welfare Board.
 She was active in the Joseph Kerner Chapter of the D.A.R. and the Federation of Women’s Clubs.
 She and “Lan” lived in Oak Ridge and chaired the Oak Ridge Horse Show.
-She and her brother, Gilmer, co-edited I Remember – an autobiographical book of stories written by their mother.
+She and her brother, Gilmer, co-edited I Remember, an autobiographical book of stories written by their mother.
 She also collaborated on Gilmer’s 1958 book, Joseph of Kernersville.

-After the passing of her parents, Doré and her family enjoyed Körner’s Folly as a summer house for many years.
-As time went on, the costs of upkeep, cleaning, heating, and maintaining the home became too burdensome, and they tried imaginative ways to preserve the home – renting it out to a local architect, renting it as an antique home, and then eventually, it sat vacant until local families came together to purchase the Kernersville landmark.
+After the passing of her parents, Doré and her family enjoyed Körner’s Folly as a summer home for many years.
+As time went on, the costs of upkeep, cleaning, heating, and maintaining the home became too burdensome, and they tried imaginative ways to preserve the home – renting it out to a local architect, renting it as an antique shop, and then eventually, it sat vacant until local families came together to purchase the Kernersville landmark.

-Clara Körner (1820 – 1896)
+Clara Körner – “Aunt Dealy” (1820 – 1896)

 In 1853, Jule’s mother died when he was only two years old.
-Clara became a mother figure to Jule, raising him, along with his four other sibilingsstill living at the home.
+Clara became a mother figure to Jule, raising him, along with his four other siblings still living at the home.
 She grew so close to the Kerner children that she often called them “dearie” as a term of affection.
 One of the children had difficulty pronouncing “dearie” and began calling her “dealie.”
 Eventually all the children (and everyone else) called her Aunt Dealy.
 The entire Kerner family loved Aunt Dealy, but Jule grew especially attached to her and always considered her his second mother.
 According to family lore, she spoiled him exceedingly.

-The inscription reads:
+Her headstone inscription reads:

 she assumed the special care and training of we the children of Philip Kerner

 The Körner Family Today